Dune Ridge Trailhead and Kemil Beach Parking Lot

 The featured hike is a lollipop shaped trail.
 From the parking lot trailhead, head south with a short tour through a foredune complex on sandy soil.
 It transitions into an oak savanna with a more stable soil structure, which provides better footing.
 At the junction with the loop trail, turn left to hike the loop in the clockwise direction.
 The loop starts on an old roadbed and you will need to turn right to leave the wide road onto single track.
 The trail will climb to the top of the dune offering sweeping views of the Great Marsh.
 Follow the trail along the ridge line before hiking down a steep section of loose sand.
 The trail will wind back to the loop junction.
 At the junction, turn left and follow the trail north to the parking lot.History and Background

-Perhaps no other area in the national lakeshore will take you through as many diverse habitats in a short trail.
+Perhaps no other area in Indiana Dunes National Park will take you through as many diverse habitats in a short trail.
 Begin your habitat adventure by following the trail located in the southeast corner of the parking lot through the foredune habitat.
 Foredunes contain many pioneer plants such as marram and little bluestem grasses and cottonwood trees.
 These plants are specially adapted to live in the dunes where moving sand sometimes partially buries or uncovers plant stems and roots.
 Although those grasses may seem hearty, they may die when stepped upon.
 Able to withstand battering by sand and wind, grasses will eventually succumb to the shade of taller plants providing the necessary soil for the oak forest that lies ahead.